iCloud Email vs Gmail: Which Is the Better Option?

 But it doesn't have to be this way.
 With Clean Email, you take control of your inbox and keep your email accounts under control.

 The app works with both iCloud Mail and Gmail and other mail service providers with IMAP.
-And its cross-platform capabilities allow you to take advantage of the features on iOS, Android, and Mac products!
+And its cross-platform capabilities allow you to take advantage of the features on macOS, iOS, and Android devices!

 With Clean Email, you can automatically manage any routine email tasks with the Auto Clean feature.
 Simply set up rules for how you want your emails to be handled, and the app will take care of the rest.

-Best of all, Clean Emai's Unsubscriber feature helps you get rid of those unwanted promotional emails and newsletters with one click.
-Simply click the ‘Unsubscribe’ button and the app will send unsubscribe requests and complete unsubscribe forms on your behalf.
+Best of all, Clean Email's Unsubscriber feature helps you get rid of those unwanted promotional emails and newsletters with one click.
+Simply click the Unsubscribe button, and the app will send unsubscribe requests and complete unsubscribe forms on your behalf.

 Whether you are a Gmail fan or an iCloud aficionado, Clean Email can help you take control of your inbox and keep your email tidy!